If you own or manage rentals long enough, you’ll eventually have to learn how to evict a tenant and go through the eviction process.

 However, some states such as Nevada require the tenant to contest the complaint first (usually via mail).
 If they do so within the time window, a court date is scheduled for all parties to appear.
 However, if the tenant fails to answer in the time allotted, the eviction order is automatically granted.
 There are a few states that have similar procedures.

-The lease, if you have one is very important to bring along.
+The rental agreement, if you have one, is important to bring along.
 Any notices, copies of checks, pictures, unpaid utility bills and your rental ledger should be in your case file.
 If you have made any phone calls, make sure you have the specific dates and times.

-TIP: Bring an extra copy of the lease with you.
+TIP: Always bring an extra copy of the lease agreement with you.
 Often the Judge does not have it.
 Make notes as to which section of the lease was violated.
 The more organized and the easier it is for the Judge to find the necessary information, the better it is for you.

 “Do I need an attorney?”

 You can’t expect us to answer that!
-While we would never tell anyone not to hire an attorney, our experience has been that landlords don’t need one.
+While we would never tell anyone not to hire an attorney, our experience has been that landlords don’t need one for the eviction process.
 But if there is confusion, complications, worries, snags or you have never been in a court before; perhaps it is worth the money to hire an attorney.
 However, a cut-and-dry non-payment case is usually straightforward.
 And often the tenant doesn’t bother to show up.

-Each state has their own procedure for formal lock-outs as well, surprise!
+Each state has their own procedure for formal eviction lockouts as well, surprise!